SasView/sasview/sansview/README.txt

     - The GUI look and feel has been refactored to be more familiar for Windows users by using MDI frames.
 Graph windows are also now free-floating
-    - Five new models have been added: Pringle, CoreShellEllipsoidXTModel, RectangularPrismModel, RectangularHollowPrismModel and RectangularHollowPrismInfThinWallsModel
+    - Five new models have been added: PringlesModel, CoreShellEllipsoidXTModel, RectangularPrismModel, RectangularHollowPrismModel and RectangularHollowPrismInfThinWallsModel
     - The data loader now supports ILL DAT data files and reads the full meta